KurozyOS/firegun/README.md

 # FireGun CLI

+---
+Disclaimer

+All information contained in this repository is provided for educational and research purposes only.
+The author is not responsible for any illegal use of this tool.

+It is a specialized cloud security tool that helps both pentesters and security professionals.

+---

 **FireGun** is a Python 3.13 CLI tool for pentesting Firebase projects.
 It provides:

 * **Realtime Database (RTDB)** scanning: